 The Swiss appreciate sobriety, thrift, tolerance, punctuality and a sense of responsibility.
-This is reflected in the way they do business.
-The business climate is very formal and conservative and companies are structured in the traditional vertical manner.
+This is evident in the way they do business.
+The business climate is very formal and conservative.
+Companies have traditional, vertical structures.

 The culture of companies can vary somewhat, depending on whether they are in the German, French or Italian areas of Switzerland.
-Overall, one can say that decisions are taken at the top of the organisation.
-In most organisations employees have little responsibility, although this differs from one company to another.
+Overall, one can say that decisions are taken at the top of the organization.
+In most organizations employees have little responsibility, although this differs from one company to another.

 The many international companies in Geneva have a more American management culture, they are less hierarchic and employees hold more responsibility.

-Generally, the management of an organisation is at large responsible for the planning.
-Most companies use detailed planning with a tight schedule, although organisations in the French and Italian areas may have a more laid-back approach to strategy.
+Generally, the management of an organization is at large responsible for the planning.
+Most companies use detailed planning with a tight schedule, although organizations in the French and Italian areas may have a more laid-back approach to strategy.
 Most of the planning is long term.

 Swiss business meetings

-Meetings are generally impersonal, brisk, orderly, planned and task-oriented.
+Meetings are generally impersonal, brisk, and orderly.
 It is important to prepare yourself in advance of a business meeting.

 The Swiss tend to get right down to business after a few minutes of general discussion.
 Be aware of the fact that non-verbal communication, such as body language, is very important and varies from region to region in Switzerland.

-Note that organisation, procedure and planning lie at the heart of Swiss business success.
+Note that organization, procedure, and planning lie at the heart of Swiss business success.
 Clear systems are all-important.
-Meetings always have a detailed agenda that is followed to the letter.
+Meetings always have an agenda that attendees follow to the letter.
 Discussions are open but not aimless.
-Everyone is expected to contribute with the goal of arriving at a consensus at high speed.
+Everyone contributes, with the goal of arriving at a consensus at high speed.

-Please note that punctuality for business and social meetings is taken seriously.
+Please note that punctuality for business and social meetings is serious business in Switzerland.

 Negotiations in Switzerland

-During negotiations, patience is required.
+During negotiations, patience is necessary.
 Discussions are very precise, cautious and sometimes tend to be a little gloomy.
 Decision-making is slow and methodical.
-The Swiss are considered hard but fair bargainers.
+The Swiss are hard but fair bargainers.

-In any case, business is regarded with the utmost seriousness and humour has no place in negotiations.
+In any case, business is regarded with the utmost seriousness; humor has no place in negotiations.

 Swiss business culture has a rigid, deeply entrenched hierarchy.
 Only the highest individuals in authority make the final decision.
 Moreover, although everyone involved or affected must be in agreement, the final decision will pass unquestioned once it is reached.
 Organisations with strong international orientation allow their employees a lot more responsibilities and distribute the level of decision-making lower in the organisation.